Mark Twain Country

 Elmira's Storied Past

-Learn more about Twain's time in Elmira and more about the history of the area when you visit the Chemung Valley History Museum.
+Learn more about Twain's time in Elmira and the area's history when you visit the Chemung Valley History Museum.
 Just down the road is the Elmira Civil War Prison Camp.
-Dubbed "Hellmira" for its high death rate, the confederate prison camp has a been reconstructed, along with barracks that were created with the aid of original drawings and photos.
+Dubbed "Hellmira" for its high death rate, the Confederate prison camp has been reconstructed, along with barracks that were created with the aid of original drawings and photos.
 The prisons were buried by a formerly enslaved man named John W. Jones.
 As sexton for Woodlawn Cemetery, one of John W. Jones' primary roles was to bury each deceased Confederate soldier from the Elmira Prison Camp.
 Of the 2,973 prisoners who Jones buried, only seven are listed as unknown.
-Jones kept such precise records that on December 7, 1877 the federal government declared the burial site a national cemetery.
+Jones kept such precise records that on December 7, 1877, the federal government declared the burial site a national cemetery.
 Jones was an active agent in the Underground Railroad and aided in the escape of 800 freedom seekers.
 Learn more when you visit the John W. Jones Museum.

 Arnot Art Museum

 The Arnot Art Museum houses a permanent collection of 17th-19th century European paintings, 20th-century American art, and contemporary art from the 21st century.
-Located in a historic Greek-Revival mansion from 1833, the Arnot Art Museum was founded by local banker Matthais Hallenback Arnot who gifted his collection, home, and endowment to the city of Elmira in 1910.
+Located in a historic Greek-Revival mansion from 1833, the Arnot Art Museum was founded by local banker Matthias Hallenback Arnot, who gifted his collection, home, and endowment to Elmira in 1910.
 The Arnot Art Museum opened to the public in 1913, and since that time, the Museum has grown to become one of the leading cultural institutions in the region.

 Broadway Features at the Clemens Center